KennyVilella/soil_dynamics_cpp/test/unit_tests/README.md

 | RE-RBS-76 | Second layer | &cross; | &cross;   | First layer  | &cross; | &cross;      | &check;      | &cross;      |
 | RE-RBS-77 | Second layer | &check; | &check;   | First layer  | &cross; | &cross;      | &check;      | &cross;      |
 | RE-RBS-78 | Second layer | &check; | &check;   | First layer  | &check; | &cross;      | &check;      | &cross;      |

+In this table,
+- `Soil` indicates whether soil is present on the corresponding layer.
+- `Until top` indicates whether the soil fully fill the gap between the two layers.
+- `Avalanche` indicates where the soil should avalanche.
+- `Enough space` indicates whether there is enough space on the layer where the soil should avalanche to accommodate all the avalanching soil.
+- `Status` indicates the type of soil avalanche.

 In addition to these basic unit tests, a few extra edge cases are checked.